Teaching English in China

 the contract.
 Make sure your contract states the pay, the number of hours to be taught, and the airfare reimbursement…all the little details necessary and needed.
 Clarify with the school whether weekdays are free and whether you get paid holidays.

 Clarify anything and everything.
 Better to sound like a fool than be one.
-The Z-Visa is a must; landing in China on a tourist visa is fraught with dangers.
+The Z-Visa is a must; landing in China on a tourist visa is fraught with difficulties.

-Although most schools in China wouldn’t negotiate, there is no reason why you should settle for anything less than RMB 4000.
+Although most schools in China wouldn’t negotiate, there is no reason why you should settle for anything less than RMB 6000.
+The average range is between RMB 6,000 to 16,000.
 A school or university which offers you less than this is really trying to cut corners and should be avoided.

 Don’t be persuaded by glib claims that the average salary of the Chinese teacher is only half of yours.
 Maybe true, but then the average Chinese teacher hasn’t left his country.
-So state your price, especially if you have a fancy degree.
+So state your price, especially if you have an advanced degree.
 Inquire about

 your living conditions.
 Does your apartment have heating or an air conditioner?
 Small matter, but considering that I nearly froze to death in winter when the school decided to switch off the heating, you would feel cozier if you know these details.